 Congratulations!
 Paying off your car is a huge accomplishment.

-2. Not necessarily: Simply owning your vehicle does not have an effect on the rate that you pay, however, it does allow you more coverage options.
+2. Not necessarily.
+Simply owning your vehicle does not have an effect on the rate that you pay, however, it does allow you more coverage options.
 In most cases when financing a vehicle, whoever you are financing your vehicle from will require you to carry additional coverage such as lease/loan payoff, comprehensive, and collision coverage.
-For collision and comprehensive coverage, you're usually required to carry low deductibles as well -all of which makes your premium more expensive.
+For collision and comprehensive coverage, you're usually required to carry low deductibles as well- all of which make your premium more expensive.
 But when you own your vehicle, you have the freedom to choose which and how much coverage you actually want.
-The below chart, based on annual State of Insurance report, shows how your annual premium could change depending on the coverage you choose:
+The chart below, based on our annual State of Insurance report, shows how your annual premium could change depending on the coverage you choose:

 |Coverage Options||National Average Annual Premium|